What To Do as a Victim of a Hit and Run Car Accident

 What Are Some Types of Hit and Run Accidents?

-There are no established ways to classify hit and run accidents.
-Some reports classify them based on property damage, injuries and death.
-One of the most common ways people categorize hit and run accidents is to identify who or what suffered injury or damage:
+There are no established ways to classify hit-and-run accidents.
+Some reports classify them based on property damage, injuries, and death.
+One of the most common ways people categorize hit-and-run accidents is to identify who or what suffered injury or damage:

-What Should Hit and Run Victims Do After an Accident?
+What Should Hit-and-Run Victims Do After an Accident?

 People often panic when someone crashes into them and flees the scene.
 When they are coherent and the car is still drivable, it is not uncommon for drivers to pursue the fleeing person.
 As tempting as this is, insurance companies advise against it.
 Law enforcement also frowns upon this practice because it could potentially put other road users at risk and escalate into a more deadly situation.
 Instead, drivers may consider the following course of action.